Federal Reserve leaves interest rates unchanged even as Trump demands cuts

 The dissents could be a preview of what might happen after Powell steps down, if President Donald Trump appoints a replacement who pushes for the much lower interest rates the White House desires.
 Other Fed officials could push back if a future chair sought to cut rates by more than economic conditions would otherwise support.

 Overall, the committee’s quarterly forecasts in June suggested the Fed would cut twice this year.
-There are only three more Fed policy meetings — in September, October, and December — and some economists forecast that a cut will occur in September.
-Wall Street investors also expect cuts in September and December, according to futures pricing.
+There are only three more Fed policy meetings — in September, October, and December.

 When the Fed cuts its rate, it often — but not always — results in lower borrowing costs for mortgages, auto loans and credit cards.